ThinkDataEd/curriculum/docs/unit2/lesson1.md

     100. What things do you have in common?

-    100. What are you favorite activities?
+    100. What are your favorite activities?

     100. What’s your favorite color?